-3.1.
-Permitting: A CCN may be required for the construction of the new 230 kV Stateline Switching Station from the Public Utility Commission in the State of New Mexico.
-A 440 Notice will be prepared and submitted to the PUC of New Mexico by the Project Manager (PM) assigned to the construction of the 230kV Stateline Switching Station.
-The Interconnection Customer will be responsible for any permitting and right of way of their substation and the 230 kV transmission line from their substation to the Interconnection Point at new 230 kV Switching Station.

-4. Construction Power and Retail Service:

-4.1.
-Responsibilities: It is the sole responsibility of the Interconnection Customer to make arrangements for both construction and station power, which may be required for the Interconnection Customer's solar farm facility.
-Additionally, if the Interconnection Customer's substation(s) and/or construction site(s) are located outside of the SPS service area, SPS cannot provide station power (retail service) and the Interconnection Customer needs to make arrangements for retail service from the local retail provider.
+- 3.1 Permitting: The IC will be responsible for any permitting and right of way of their substation and their transmission line from their substation to the Point of Interconnection at SPS's Oasis Interchange. - 3.2 Construction Power and Retail Service: It is the sole responsibility of the IC to make arrangements for both construction and station power.
+The IC needs to make arrangements for retail service from the local retail provider.
 Retail provider and Customer will be responsible for making any necessary transmission service arrangements as required under the SPP OATT.

-5. Project and Operating Concerns:
+4. Project and Operating Concerns:

-- 5.1.
-Collaboration of Work: Close work between the Transmission group, the Interconnection Customer's personnel and local operating groups will be imperative in order to meet any in-service date that has been established. - 5.2.
-Reactive Power Requirements: The Interconnection customer will be required to maintain a Power Factor between 0.95 lagging and a 0.95 leading at the Point of Interconnection (POI).
-All capacitors required will be installed on the 34.5 kV at customer's substation.
+- 4.1 Close work between the Transmission group, the Interconnection Customer's personnel and local operating groups will be imperative in order to meet any in-service date that has been established. - 4.2 The Interconnection customer will be required to maintain a Power Factor between 0.95 lagging and a 0.95 leading at the Point of Interconnection (POI).
+All capacitors required will be installed on the lower voltage bus 34.5 kV at IC's substation.
 This is required to maintain acceptable dynamic voltage rise as per latest revision of the Xcel Energy Interconnection Guidelines for Transmission Interconnection Producer-Owned Generation Greater than 20 MW.
-The capacitor banks need to be switched in stages where the voltage rise is less than 3%.
+If switched reactive devices are used on the IC's system, they need to be switched in stages where the voltage rise is less than 3%.

-6. Fault Current Study:

-The available fault current at the interconnection location using the 2015 MDWGc 2020S with MMWGd 2019S on the 230 kV at Stateline Switching Station located approximately 1.0 miles west of the TX/NM State Line on circuit K-93, without any contribution from the new generator facilities, is shown in Table 2.
+5 Fault or Short Circuit Study: The available fault current at the interconnection location using the 2015 MDWG 2020S with MMWG 2019S on the 115 kV at Oasis Interchange, without any contribution from the new generator facilities, is shown in Table 2.